Harel-Karni/WeatherApp/README.md

 When selecting a user from the list - the selected city will change according to the user's preferences.
 The scale units will be displayed in the user's **Temp.
 Scale units**.

+You can experience the use of the application in the following link: https://harelweatherapp.streamlit.app/ (Please wait patiently until it goes live)

 The project was published using the **Streamlit** App (https://streamlit.io)